pergalsk/english-phrases/README.md

 # Idioms

+- **to keep your eyes peeled** - byť v strehu, dávať pozor
+- **to keep your nose out** - nestrkať nos, nemiešať sa
+- **to be at liberty to do something** - mať slobodu robiť niečo
+- **to take liberties with something/someone** - prekračovať hranice v niečom/voči niekomu
 - **putting out fires** - hasiť problémy
 - **to get on like a house on fire** - sadnúť si s niekým, ľahko byť s niekým priateľ
 - **it never rains but it pours** - konštatovanie, že prolémy prídu vždy naraz